eriicafes/getbox/README.md

 Callers know the type of the value they need, but not how it will be derived.
 The box resolves constructors lazily and caches instances automatically.

-For an alternative pattern using AsyncLocalStorage where classes can resolve dependencies directly in their constructors, see [getbox/context](./CONTEXT.md).

 ## Installation

 ```sh